AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 Showdown Hand Size**: As Fodder**

 **Special**: Although only Fodder, Ugglies are very dangerous.
-When a Survivor is hurt by an Uggly, the Hurtin’ *must* come first out of **<span style="font-variant:small-caps;">Grit</span>**.
-If the character has no more **<span style="font-variant:small-caps;">Grit</span>**, only then can the rest of the Hurtin’ be applied as the player sees fit.
+When a Survivor is hurt by an Uggly, the Hurtin’ *must* come first out of ***Grit***.
+If the character has no more ***Grit***, only then can the rest of the Hurtin’ be applied as the player sees fit.
 Also, the Ugglies don’t infect, but if they kill you, you will Turn as one of them.

 ##### Possessed Villagers (Hindrance)